shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 ### Exercise 1: Onboard On-prem servers to Azure Arc enabled server

+In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, so that it can be managed through Azure Arc-enabled servers.

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>